- Destinations: Thimphu, Paro, Punakha,

 Note: Use this as a general guide to get an idea of the tour.
 Do keep in mind that there will be further customization on the given itinerary, depending on the season, your interests, group size and your preferred duration of the tour.

-The Taktsang Express is a package for those who just wants to visit Bhutan to hike up to the Tiger’s Nest off the bucket list and to get a brief glimpse of the natural beauty of Bhutan that is very unique from the rest of the world.
+The Taktsang Express is a package for those who wants to visit Bhutan to check the Tiger’s Nest off the bucket list and to get a brief glimpse of the natural beauty of Bhutan that is unique from the rest of the world.
 In Thimphu, we will visit historical, cultural and spiritual sites.
-If you are up for it, we may witness and indulge in the night life activities in Thimphu, the most urbanized dwelling in Bhutan.
+If you are up for it, we can have you witness and indulge in the night life activities in Thimphu, the most urbanized dwelling in Bhutan.
 The tour will end with the hike to Tiger’s Nest, the most famous travel attraction of Bhutan.